For PatientsThe more data we have, the more we can understand Kabuki

 how does the roya kabuki program work?

 Following a thorough medical records review, specialty visits will be scheduled depending on the unique needs of each patient.
 We will work with you to schedule specialties within a one-week time frame.
-The Roya Kabuki Program holds clinic during the 4th full week of each month.
+The Roya Kabuki Program holds clinic during the 2nd and 4th Monday afternoon of each month.
 During an initial visit to the Roya Kabuki Program, every patient is scheduled with two core specialties, Genetics & Neuropsychology

 Additional specialties might include: